Meetings

 Monday, 6:45 p.m.

-Unable to attend in-person at the Litchfield Community Center?
-Click on the following link to register for the Zoom option. >TBA<
+The meeting and program will be available via Zoom for those unable to attend the in-person meeting at the Litchfield Community Center.
+Click on the following link to register. <Bears>